Back to Courses

 Mastering Data Analysis with Pandas: Learning Path Part 3

 In this structured series of hands-on guided projects, we will master the fundamentals of data analysis and manipulation with Pandas and Python.
 Pandas is a super powerful, fast, flexible and easy to use open-source data analysis and manipulation tool.
 This guided project is the third of a series of multiple guided projects (learning path) that is designed for anyone who wants to master data analysis with pandas.
+Note: This course works best for learners who are based in the North America region.
+We’re currently working on providing the same experience in other regions.

 Portfolio Diversification using Correlation Matrix